New rules, tough talk as Singapore seeks to end tax haven image

 "The perception is that Swiss banks have concluded Switzerland is unlikely to remain a tax haven for much longer and Singapore is the new place to do business," said Ronen Palan, a professor at City University London who has conducted numerous studies on offshore finance.

-Swiss banks could see assets from Western European clients fall 28 percent to 623 billion Swiss francs ($668 billion) by 2014 because of the deals to tax undeclared accounts, the Boston Consulting Group said in a report in May.
+Swiss banks could see assets from Western European clients fall 28 percent to 623 billion Swiss francs (415 billion pounds) by 2014 because of the deals to tax undeclared accounts, the Boston Consulting Group said in a report in May.

 Singapore and its rival Hong Kong look set to benefit.